eonist/UITestSugar/README.md

 # UITestSugar
 Sugar for UITesting

+### Description

+is a Swift library that provides a collection of utilities and extensions to simplify UI testing in iOS and macOS applications.
+It streamlines the process of writing UI tests by offering convenient methods for interacting with UI elements, taking screenshots, and debugging UI hierarchies.

 ### Brief overview of what UITestSugar

 - UITestSugar is a library that provides a set of utilities and extensions for UI testing in iOS and macOS.